freecoderer/landingpage_planet/README.md

 ## 🌟 Overview
 Welcome to the Landing Page Planet project!
 This repository contains the code and resources for creating a visually appealing and functional landing page using modern web technologies.
+This project was used as a entrepreneurship project in Catholic University of Korea

 ## 🚀 Features
 - **Responsive Design**: Ensures the landing page looks great on all devices, from desktops to mobile phones.